lukibahr/stars/README.md

 - [backstage/backstage](https://github.com/backstage/backstage) - Backstage is an open platform for building developer portals
 - [withfig/autocomplete](https://github.com/withfig/autocomplete) - Fig adds autocomplete to your terminal.
-- [kamranahmedse/developer-roadmap](https://github.com/kamranahmedse/developer-roadmap) - Roadmap to becoming a developer in 2022
+- [kamranahmedse/developer-roadmap](https://github.com/kamranahmedse/developer-roadmap) - Community effort to create roadmaps, guides and other educational content to help the developers get an idea about the software development landscape, learn and grow in their career.
 - [Azure/API-Portal](https://github.com/Azure/API-Portal) - API Portal lets you create and publish a customized site with API documentation, for free and without writing any code.
 - [duolingo/metasearch](https://github.com/duolingo/metasearch) - Search aggregator for Slack, Google Docs, GitHub, and more :mag:
 - [FullHuman/purgecss](https://github.com/FullHuman/purgecss) - Remove unused CSS